 For sous vide cooking short ribs, you’ll need:

-- Beef short ribs: You can use either bone-in or boneless short ribs.
+- beef short ribs: You can use either bone-in or boneless short ribs.

-- Vegetable Oil: For searing
+- vegetable oil: For searing

 How to Make Sous Vide Beef Short Ribs

-First, you’ll need to preheat the sous vide machine.
+Step 1: Preheat the sous vide machine.

-Then sear the short ribs in a skillet over high heat until they are nice and brown on all sides (about 5 minutes total).
+Step 2: Then sear the short ribs in a skillet over high heat until they are nice and brown on all sides (about 5 minutes total).
 I highly recommend that you don’t skip this step as searing helps to caramelize the surface of the meat and greatly enhance the flavor of the dish.

+Step 3: Vaccum seal the bag.
 Let them cool slightly for a few minutes and then season generously with salt, pepper, garlic powder and onion powder.
 Place them in a vacuum bag or zip-lock bag (Use two bags if your bag is not large enough for all ribs), and vacuum-seal the bag.
 This technique is called the water displacement method.

-Next, place the bag in the warm water bath to cook.
+Step 4: Sous vide cook short ribs.
+Place the bag in the warm water bath to cook.
 I love how the sous vide machine does all the work (Anova is my favorite brand).
 The end result is super flavorful and fall-off-the-bone beef short ribs!
 It’s a perfect dinner that you will “wow” your guests!